Ulysse33/dcycleu/_posts/2015-03-30-01-local-environment.md

 In [lesson 1.1](/2015/03/27/01-using-this-site/), you changed the title of your blog in GitHub.
 Change it again now, on GitHub, to something else.

-Back in CoreOS, _pull_ your the change you made in GitHub:
+Back in CoreOS, _pull_ the change you made in GitHub:

     core@core-01 ~/share/startbootstrap-clean-blog-jekyll $ git pull origin gh-pages